Contact Us

 Pros

-• Microsegmentation: Users state that the VMware NSX environment (vSphere) provides an effective solution for adding microsegmentation and firewall rules.
+• Microsegmentation: The VMware NSX environment (vSphere) provides an effective solution for adding microsegmentation and firewall rules.

 Cons

-• Technical requirements: Network engineers express that technical knowledge is required to properly operate VMware NSX.
+• Technical requirements: Network engineers note that technical knowledge is required to operate VMware NSX.

-• Deployment: Some analysts convey that more deployment modules can be added (e.g. customized web-based deployment models).
+• Deployment: Additional deployment modules can be added, including customized web-based deployment models.

 Illumio Zero Trust

-Illumio Zero Trust is a microsegmentation technology that assists enterprises in protecting their data centers and apps from cyber threats, by segmenting cloud workloads into virtual machines (VM) or containers.
+Illumio Zero Trust is a microsegmentation platform that protects data centers and applications from cyber threats by segmenting cloud workloads into virtual machines or containers.

 Pros

-• Traffic visualization: Reviewers note that Illumio Zero Trust effortlessly visualizes application network traffic across complicated and ever-changing networks.
+• Traffic visualization: Illumio Zero Trust visualizes application network traffic across complicated, changing networks.

-• Learning curve: Some users express that the platform can be used with minimal knowledge of firewall rules.
+• Learning curve: The platform can be used with minimal knowledge of firewall rules.

 Cons

-• Granularity: Some users say that there is a lack of granularity for the shared services of Illumio Zero Trust.
+• Granularity: Some users say there is a lack of granularity for shared services.

-• Integrations: Some reviews remark that Integration is more difficult in large and complex IT settings, particularly when integrating with current infrastructure.
+• Integrations: Integration is more difficult in large, complex IT environments, particularly when connecting to existing infrastructure.

 Zscaler Private Access (ZPA)